-3.1.15 Alarms, indicators and automatic controls of systems related to internal combustion engines are to be in compliance with relevant sections of this chapter
+3.1.15 Alarms, indicators and automatic controls of systems related to internal combustion engines are to be in compliance with relevant sections of this chapter with a low level alarm with a local indication.

 3.1.15 Provisions are to be taken to the Surveyor satisfaction in order to minimize the risk of oil fuel spillage or leakage, and of accumulation of flammable vapours into the ship.